sand-worm-labs/docs/docs/web-app/workspace/setttings.md

 You can set your **default chain** so every new query or session starts on your preferred network.

-- Available options include Sui and any other supported chains.
+- Available options include Sui, Eth, Base, Optimism and any other supported chains.
 - This chain will be auto-selected in:

   - The query editor